theelous3/record.theelous3.net/content/posts/foundry_basic_guide/index.md

 Accept the default on anything that pops up.

-If you have any issues, relog as `root` and make sure you didn’t miss a step.
+If you have any issues, re-log as `root` and make sure you didn’t miss a step.

 ---